SoftwareDesignLab/SSVC/ssvc_backend/README.md

 documentation on deployment here: https://flask.palletsprojects.com/en/2.2.x/deploying/

-For those who wish to run it in a docker container, the docker files are there for you to run.
+For those who wish to run it in a Docker container, the Docker files are there for you to run.
 Just make sure to have your ports exposed and proper python pathing, when making changes and running Docker files.

 ```bash
 python ssvc_backend/web_api/server.py